Thassos is the most northerly Greek island in the Aegean group and it lies just off the Macedonian coast of north-east mainland Greece.

-Fabulously wealthy in ancient times, thanks to large deposits of gold and marble, Thassos nowadays lies outside the top league of Greek holiday islands but it still has as much to offer the visitor with some great beaches and very fine beach resorts.
+Fabulously wealthy in ancient times, thanks to large deposits of gold and marble, Thassos nowadays lies outside the top league of Greek holiday islands but it still has as much to offer the visitor.

-One of the great advantages of Thassos as a beach holiday destination is the excellent coast road that almost rings the whole island, providing easy access to the sandy beaches that pepper the attractive coastline.
+An excellent coast road almost rings the whole island, providing easy access to the many sandy beaches that pepper the attractive coastline.

-Strangely, not many package companies promote Thassos holidays so the island has remained something of a hidden gem.
-It also means that it is spared the holiday crowds that mar some of the other Greek islands.
+Strangely, Thassos fails to feature in many holiday brochures so it is something of a hidden gem and spared the holiday crowds that mar some Greek islands.

-Side roads branch inland from the encircling coast road and leade the holiday visitor to some charming hill villages and to extensive tracts of dense woodland, many criss-crossed with walking trails.
+Side roads branch inland to charming hill villages and to extensive tracts of dense woodland, criss-crossed with walking trails.

-Thassos island may be slightly off the main tourist trail, but it is nevertheless very easy to reach via the mainland port of Keramouti, which itself is only a 10 minute taxi ride from the airport at Kavala.
+Thassos may be off the main tourist trail but regular ferries from Keramouti are only a 10 minute ride from the airport at Kavala.

 Thassos is favourite of families looking for a pleasant beach holiday with an authentic Greek flavour.
 Beaches are dotted all around the coast of this relatively small and near-circular island and just about all of them are easily reached from a good coast road.
 The east coast bay at Golden Beach may be a popular target of package tour firms but the area has resisted the downmarket pull of cheap package deals.
 Good beaches are to be found all around the coast of Thassos.
 The Limenaria area, in the south has four good beaches while less crowded stretches of sand can be found both to the south-east and the north-west.
 Most Thassos beaches have good sand and plenty of nearby facilities.
 Thassos has picked up eight Blue Flag awards for clean beaches this year including those at Makryammos, Golden Beach, Pefkari, Thassos Town and Dasylio.